Quiet Getaways In and Around Downtown Fort Lauderdale

 Details: From downtown Fort Lauderdale, head north to Broward Boulevard then east until it ends at Victoria Park.
 Annie Beck Park is open from 8 a.m. to 9 p.m., and it's free.

 Local Native Americans, the story goes, were outraged that magistrate William Cooley failed to convict the killers of Creek Indian Chief Alibama.
-While the men were away salvaging a shipwreck, the Indians attacked the settlement and murdered the women and children.
+While the men were away salvaging a shipwreck, the Indians retaliated and attacked the settlement and murdered the women and children.

 The killings came during the Second Seminole War, one of several conflicts between Florida's Native Americans and the U.S. government, which wanted to move them to reservations west of the Mississippi River.